angrybacon/doomsday-wiki/markdown/articles/2022/09/15/2022-review.md

 1. Cast LED, cycle Street Wraith cracking LED for {U}{U}{U} and draw the Consider.
 1. Cast Consider, mill X, drawing the Street Wraith.
-1. Cycle Street Wraith and use the remaining {U}{U} to cast Thassa's Oracle (TO) with an empty library.
+1. Cycle Street Wraith and use the remaining {U}{U} to cast TO with an empty library.

-This shows but one example where people have thought Ideas is maybe obsoleted.
+This shows one example where people have thought Ideas is maybe obsoleted.
 In some of these discussions regarding the usefulness of Ideas Unbound, the word *crutch* has been thrown about a lot in relation to Ideas giving some people the false impression that it is a card for new players and isn't actually good.